A year after Nepal quake, some united in grief; others climb again

 IN THE MOUNTAIN'S SHADOW

 The return of the mountaineering couple from Mumbai, India, is an exception.
-Numbers of trekkers have plummeted - and on less-traveled routes are still down by half – guides and lodge operators say.
+Numbers of trekkers have plummeted - and on less-travelled routes are still down by half – guides and lodge operators say.

 "Renting this lodge was my chance to break with the past and earn a decent living," she said.